machingclee/2020-11-11-deep-learning-study/README.md

 # deep-learning-study
 Record what I have learnt from the beginning.
+Deprecated folder contains material I search from the net but I cannot recall what it is exactly doing.

 ## 2020-10-10-multiclassification
 Implemented the whole back-prop update process from scratch.
 Derivations of important formulars are recorded in my blog post: